Joe’s Blog: Nearly a 100° swing + rain ahead (THU-12/29)

-For us…a cold front is going to move through the region later today…and there is more seasonable air to the west of the region…that will be shifting towards us heading into the weekend, although not overly cold at all.
+For us there’s a cold front that’s going to move through the region later Thursday, and there is more seasonable air to the west of the region.
+That will be shifting towards us heading into the weekend, although not overly cold at all.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++

 Today: Mostly sunny, warm and windy.
 Highs in the upper 60s to potentially 70°.
 Winds gusting to near 40 MPH.
-The front should move through towards the evening rush hour.
+The front should move through toward the evening rush hour.

 Tonight: Variable clouds and chillier.
 Lows in the upper 20s